Redeem FAssets

 }

-To redeem FAssets, you must transfer a sufficient amount of FXRP to the FAssetsRedeem
+To redeem FAssets, you must approve a sufficient amount of transfer of FXRP to the FAssetsRedeem

 contract address after it is deployed, as it acts as the invoker during the redemption process.